Fire and rescue services

 Terrorist groups are particularly active in the region within 80km of Venezuela's border with Colombia.
 This region includes parts of:

-Colombian terrorist groups, such as the ELN (Ejército de Liberación Nacional), and criminal gangs are active along Venezuela's borders with:
+Colombian armed groups, such as the ELN (Ejército de Liberación Nacional) and criminal gangs, are active along Venezuela's borders with:

 Hostages, including foreigners, have died after being kidnapped in these areas.